The Vindication of Magnitude-Based Inference

 Should researchers make probabilistic assertions about the true (population) value of effects?
 Absolutely, especially for clinically important effects, where implementation of a possibly beneficial effect in a clinical or other applied setting carries with it the risk of harm.
 We use the term risk of harm to refer to the probability that the true or population mean effect has the opposite of the intended benefit, such as an impairment rather than an enhancement of a measure of health or performance.
 It does not refer to risk of harm in a given individual, which requires consideration of individual differences or responses, nor does it refer to risk of harmful side effects, which requires a different analysis.
 Magnitude-based inference is up-front with the chances of benefit and the risk of harm for clinical effects, and the chances of trivial and substantial magnitudes for non-clinical effects.
 This feature is perhaps the greatest strength of MBI.

 Sainani states early on that "I completely agree with and applaud" the approach of interpreting the range of magnitudes of an effect represented by its upper and lower confidence limit, when reaching a decision about a clinically important effect.
 But, according to Sainani, "where Hopkins and Batterham's method breaks down is when they go beyond simply making qualitative judgments like this and advocate translating confidence intervals into probabilistic statements, such as the effect of the supplement is 'very likely trivial' or 'likely beneficial.'
 This requires interpreting confidence intervals incorrectly, as if they were Bayesian credible intervals."
 We have addressed this concern previously (Hopkins and Batterham, 2016).
 The usual confidence interval is congruent with a Bayesian credibility interval with a minimally informative prior (Burton, 1994; Burton et al., 1998; Spiegelhalter et al., 2004).
 As such, it is an objective estimate of the likely range of the true value, and the associated probabilistic statements of MBI are Bayesian posterior probabilities with a minimally informative prior.
+The post-publication comments of Little (2018) and Lakens (2018) further underscore this point.

 There is a logical inconsistency in Sainani's "qualitative judgment" of confidence intervals.
 In her view, it is not appropriate to make a probabilistic assertion about the true magnitude of the effect, but it is appropriate to interpret the magnitude of the lower and upper confidence limits.
 The problem with this approach is that it all depends on the level of the confidence interval, so she is in fact making a quantitative judgment.
 Indeed, such judgments are actually nothing more or less than magnitude-based inference, the only difference being the width of the confidence interval.
 Towards the end of her critique she cites "an excellent reference on how to interpret confidence intervals (Curran-Everett, 2009)."
 Here is a quote from that article: "A conﬁdence interval is a range that we expect, with some level of conﬁdence, to include the true value of a population parameter… a confidence interval focuses our attention on the scientific importance of some experimental result."
 In the three examples he gives, Curran-Everett states that the true effect is "probably" within the confidence interval or "could range" from the lower to the upper confidence limit.
 Again, this interpretation is quantitative, with probably and could defined by the level of confidence of the confidence interval.